gitQiang/MICRF/README.md

 Idea: see report Qiang_3_24.pptx.
 The integrated data can find more risk genes than the sum of the single data set.

+7_6 and 3_17 report slide for old version model details.